ashswap/dapp-core/README.md

 The default value for this boolean is false, since most apps listen for the "isLoggedIn" boolean and redirect programmatically.

-Also, for a quicker setup, the `DappUI` object exports an `DappUI.UnlockPage` component, which contains all 4 buttons.

-Another handly component is DappUI.AuthenticatedRoutesWrapper, which can be used to protect certain routes and redirect the user to login page if the user is not authenticated.
+Another handly component is AuthenticatedRoutesWrapper, which can be used to protect certain routes and redirect the user to login page if the user is not authenticated.

 Import from dapp-core:

 ```
-import { AuthenticatedRoutesWrapper} from "@elrondnetwork/dapp-core";
+import { AuthenticatedRoutesWrapper } from '@elrondnetwork/dapp-core/wrappers/AuthenticatedRoutesWrapper';
 ```

 Use with routes: